-Do age and gender impact attitudes on gun regulation?
+Do age and gender predict gun regulation attitudes?

-How do the five facets of mindfulness influence intent to purchase?
+Do the five facets of mindfulness influence peace of mind scores?

-There are numerous applications of regression.
+There are numerous applications of regression tests.
 For example, a school has two types of reading programs (tradition program and a novel program), and would like to examine if program type influences (predicts) test scores.
-Assumptions

 First, this analysis is very sensitive to outliers.
-The researcher should first standardize the scores to see if a value is +/- 3.29 standard deviations from the other scores and consider deleting that score.
+The researcher should first standardize the scores to see if a value are greater than the absolute value of 3.29 standard deviations from the other scores, and if so, consider deleting that score.

-When the regression is conducted, a F-value and significance level of that F-value will be in the output.
-If the F-value is statistically significant (typically p < .05), this signifies that the model (the predictors) did a good job of predicting the outcome variable and that there is a significant relationship between the set of predictors and the dependent variable
+When the regression is conducted, a F-value, and significance level of that F-value, is part of that output.
+If the F-value is statistically significant (typically p < .05), this signifies that the model using the predictors did a good job of predicting the outcome variable and that there is a significant relationship between the set of predictors and the dependent variable.

 Evaluation of the R-Square

-When the regression is conducted, an R2 (coefficient of determination) is presented.
-This value is the multivariate equivalent of the bivariate correlation coeffieicent.
-The R2 really answers the question, “of all of the reasons why the outcome variable can vary, what percent of those reasons can be accounted for by the predictor(s) variables.”
+When the regression is conducted, an R2 statistic (coefficient of determination) is presented.
+This value is the multivariate equivalent of the bivariate correlation coefficient.
+The R2 can be interpreted as, of all of the reasons why the outcome variable can vary, the percent of those reasons accounted for by the predictor(s) variables.

 Evaluation of the Adjusted R-Square